-At Avon Park School, we recognise that pupil well-being is at the forefront of our recovery from the Covid19 crisis.
+At our School, we recognise that pupil well-being is at the forefront of recovery from the Covid19 crisis.
 Specific support from education, pastoral, care and clinical staff is offered to pupils where required.
-We continue to overcome the impact of any lost learning time and isolation periods by re-visiting key concepts, knowledge and skills in each subject area, provide high-quality learning strategies and personalised support and intervention as required.
+We continue to overcome the impact of any lost learning time and isolation periods by re-visiting key concepts, knowledge and skills in each subject area, provide high-quality learning strategies and personalised support as required.